 Sources of Vedanta

 The core of Vedanta sits on three books of Hindu texts: the Upanishads, the Bhagavad Gita, and the Brahma sutras.
 These books are collectively called Prasthanatrayi.
-All the scholars including Adi Shankara, Ramanuja, Madhav Acharya had based their teachings on one of these books.
+All the scholars, including Adi Shankara, Ramanuja, Madhav Acharya, had based their teachings on one of these books.

-What Vedanta actually teach?
+What does Vedanta actually teach?

-Vedanta explains reality in three bases
+Vedanta explains reality on three bases.

 - Brahman or Ishwara, the ultimate reality

 - Prakriti or Jagat, the visible and forever changing universe and reality

 Vedanta teaches us about the connection between the supreme, the reality, and us.
 Though the types of Vedanta differ in what brahman, atman, and Prakriti Jagat are, the core is the same.
 All schools of Vedanta agree that there is a Supreme being or Energy or Source in the universe, and we are connected to it in one way or the other.
 The superior being or god or energy or reality or awareness is above the human definition of space, time, and reality.